bcallanan/dockers/README.md

 When I get the compose perfect I'll remove this commentary and explain further why mySql seems a bit more touchy over postgres.
 Cause the postgres docker just plain works!
 I have two dockers there that have schema and data which will give you a really good database to start from.

-The pgsecdb database is used in conjuction with the springrestsecury repo i have also share publicly.
+The pgsecdb database is used in conjuction with the springrestsecury repo i have also shared publicly.
 I have also branched a solid functional example you can start with: 'functionalPostgresAuthenticationWithSpring'

-If you want to try you had there I can help if you get stuck.
+If you want to try it out and you get stuck I can help.
 Just ask!

 Oh, and by the way the ethereum docker works too!
-I have or will expose that repo which will work with that docker-compose.
+I have or will expose the ethereum microservice repo which will work with that docker-compose.
 I had applied for an opportunity the had the job desc covering it.
 So, at first, I did a crash-course in ethereum blockchain.
 Got it working, built a blockchain microservice that had hooks into the docker set up.
 Then, they didnt even ask a single question on it.
 Instead, they asked maxOccurence Element in a list of integers or strings whaever the case.